-Benchmark: The Sub-Fund is actively managed and seeks to achieve a stable performance in line with the Euribor 3-month rate.
-The Sub-Fund may use the Benchmark a posteriori as an indicator for assessing the Sub-Fund's performance.
-There are no constraints relative to the Benchmark restraining portfolio construction.
+Benchmark: The Sub-Fund is actively managed and uses the Euro Short Term Rate Index (ESTER) a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
+There are no constraints relative to any such Benchmark restraining portfolio construction.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment team uses both technical and fundamental analysis, including credit analysis, to select issuers and short term private securities (bottom-up) while constructing a high quality portfolio with a strong focus on liquidity and risk management.
+The investment manager first constructs a macro strategy portfolio to provide a return not correlated to any market, and then overlays this with an investment strategy to generate excess return.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of its investment universe.